retirement planning | may 28, 2025

 This material is provided for informational purposes only and is not intended to be investment advice or a recommendation to take any particular investment action.

-The views contained herein are those of the author as of April 2024 and are subject to change without notice; these views may differ from those of other T. Rowe Price associates.
+Past performance is no guarantee or a reliable indicator of future results.
 All investments are subject to market risk, including the possible loss of principal.
 Diversification cannot assure a profit or protect against loss in a declining market.
 All charts and tables are shown for illustrative purposes only.

 View investment professional background on FINRA's BrokerCheck.